whalebone/wb-docs/en/local_resolver.rst

 After editing and saving the changes to the Blocking Pages it is important that they are applied to the individual resolvers.
 More information can be found at the :ref:`Configure Blocking Pages Section<Configure Blocking Pages>`

-.. tip:: The Redirection Pages are served from a web server directly on the Resolvers.
+.. tip:: The Redirection Pages are served from a web server directly on the Resolver.
 The pages are expected to be a single file so any additional resources (CSS, images, scripts) must be either embedded directly in the HTML code or served from a publicly accessible web server.
 The resolver does not provide any option to serve other content.

 Resolver management
 ===================